 “I didn’t leave the Democratic Party,” Ronald Reagan famously said when he began his political career in the 1960s.
 “The party left me.”

-Now the same is being said by many former fans about the National Football League.
+Now the same is being said by many former fans of the National Football League.
 Americans who grew up admiring NFL football in the 1960s, ’70s, ’80s, and ’90s, can candidly observe that the NFL has left them.

 Behind the scenes, the NFL had already been pandering to the radical Left for years.
 Entirely dependent on the liberal media for profits, the NFL cares more about maintaining its massive revenues than it does about American values.

 Halftime performances at the Super Bowl, in front of the largest television audience of the year, have gone the way of commencement addresses at colleges where no conservative performers are allowed and no conservative messages permitted.
-Bizarre occult themes are imposed on the captive audience during these shows.

 This is not the same NFL where Pittsburgh Steelers owner Art Rooney ordered his head coach not to cut Rocky Bleier from the team after Rocky returned from Vietnam, where he was wounded in combat.
 That patriotic decision created one of the many genuine heroes who played during the golden era of the game, and Rocky Bleier caught the extraordinary winning touchdown pass in the 1979 Super Bowl.

 Today, the NFL is more likely to cut talented players in order to pander to liberals, as in the exclusion of the Bible-quoting Tim Tebow.
-Burgess Owens, a member of the Super Bowl champion Oakland Raiders in 1981, was a dynamic speaker at our recently concluded Eagle Council in St. Louis where he explained how special the NFL was then, and how different it is now.
+Burgess Owens, a member of the Super Bowl champion Oakland Raiders in 1981, was a dynamic speaker at Eagle Council in St. Louis where he explained how special the NFL was then, and how different it is now.